confucianfighter/mamba-2.8b-hf-breakdown/README.md

 From there z further acts as a query and transformation from key to value by gating the output.

-While the transformer is more intuitive as a mechanism that matches keys and give disparate outputs based on those keys, mamba is less intuitive to me as of yet.
+While the transformer is more intuitive as a mechanism that matches keys and gives disjointed value outputs based on those keys, mamba is less intuitive to me as of yet.
 I mean, it's literally convoluted.

 My own suspicion is that most of the pattern matching is being done by the convolution.
+This would seem too homogenous at first, but consider that in a transformer, all transformations are identical for each head, while in this system the pattern query is identical, but the projections are unique for each value.

 ### My own thoughts:

 This model is proven to be efficient and compressive.

 The convolution seems to be doing something very similar to the pattern matching in the attention heads of the transformer.
 The transformer uses the entire context and so can take the dot product horizontally whereas mamba is using a compressed context and takes the dot product vertically.
-So this may not be acting like a typical convolution because it's over compressed states and you want more than just mathematical pattern matching.
+And this may not be acting like a typical convolution because it's over compressed states and you want more than just mathematical pattern matching.
 It's miraculous they can compress so much over a depth of 4.

-However, I can't help but think that by increasing the depth we could get a quadratic return in capturing long range dependencies and a much better return on the compression strategy.
+However, I can't help but think that by increasing the depth we could capture more long range dependencies and get a much better return on the compression strategy.

-Another possibility is to both increase the depth and also do something similar to the softmax activation on either the columns or rows of the conv, pass the conv output forward as is, but apply that softmax as the gating weights (z).
-If softmax is too sharp in this scenario, perhaps softplus.
+Another possibility is to both increase the depth and also do something similar to the horizantal pattern matching of the transformer either in the final state, or over a longer conv input.

-But there may be some pattern matching in the state space processing that I'm missing, so this will be updated.

-#### My opinion on the logits
+#### My opinion on the logits (nothing to do with mamba)

-Do the logits represent probability, or do we calculate the loss on the logits according to probability because that's the best we can do?
+Do the logits represent probability, or do we calculate the loss on the logits according to probability because that's the best we can do during pretraining?
 We would hope that the logits represent intelligent logical operations from within the system.
 And if all we needed was probability of the next word, we wouldn't need to train an LLM!
 We could just keep a large dictionary of NLog probs.
 Sure it would be big, but it would be a much smaller engineering feat!

 ### Here's the config.
 It can also be found in models/mamba_2.8b_hf_config.json in this repo:
 ```json